 Open Doors CEO, Henrietta Blyth, said, “The fact that women are doubly vulnerable to persecution because of both their faith and gender is horrific.
 The horror is compounded by the fact that what is happening to these women is largely unnoticed and unrecognised.

-“I am very pleased to announce Open Doors’ The Handmade Petition: I See You art installation in Westminster Abbey.
+“I am very pleased to announce Open Doors’ The Handmade Petition: I See You art installation in Chapter House, Westminster Abbey.
 It is vital that the stories of persecuted women are heard and that the UK Government recognise that in order to address sexual violence in conflict, faith must be recognised as a specific vulnerability alongside others such as age and gender.

-“We are so thankful for every supporter who has signed a square of fabric and taken part in this petition and we are also extremely grateful to Westminster Abbey for hosting this installation and helping Open Doors to speak up for persecuted women.”
+“We are so thankful for every supporter who has signed a square of fabric and taken part in this petition and we are also extremely grateful to Westminster Abbey for hosting this installation in Chapter House and helping Open Doors to speak up for persecuted women.”

 In addition, the installation will display portraits and self-portraits of Nigerian women who have experienced persecution for both their faith and gender.
 The portraits are by Hannah Rose Thomas, a British artist who, facilitated by Open Doors, visited northern Nigeria to run art therapy sessions for Nigerian women who have been victim to sexual violence by Boko Haram or Fulani militants.
 Many of the women painted themselves with ‘tears of gold’.
 Each portrait will be accompanied by the women’s story; on our site you can read their stories, and order resources to pray, learn and share about these courageous women.

 We’d love you to visit the exhibition and see all the petitions together.
-Whether or not you can go, please pray that the installation will have a significant impact: on those who see it, on MPs at the PSVI conference and ultimately on behalf of our vulnerable sisters around the world.
+Whether or not you can go, please pray that the installation will have a significant impact: on those who see it, on MPs and ultimately on behalf of our vulnerable sisters around the world.